 The Wharton School and the University of Pennsylvania are committed to academic honesty.
-All cases of alleged plagiarism, cheating on examinations, undocumented copying of art, and similar forms of academic dishonesty will be reviewed by the appropriate disciplinary bodies.
+All cases of alleged plagiarism, cheating on examinations and similar forms of academic dishonesty will be reviewed by the appropriate disciplinary bodies.
 Please refer to the Student Handbook for guidelines relating to academic dishonesty.
+Students found to have engaged in academic dishonesty will fail the course in addition to any discipline imposed by the University.